framps/raspiBackupDoc/en/src/tips-homeautomation.md

 ### FHEM

 FHEM does not use ACLs.
+See [FAQ24](faq.md#faq24) how to get rid of any ACL error messages.

 FHEM runs as a system service and thus appears in the installer as a service and can be can simply be selected there with M3->C6, so that FHEM is stopped before the backup